What is digital and how does it support internal communications?

 So whether you need to engage colleagues in business strategy, evolve your culture, communicate change, audit your internal communications infrastructure or refresh your people and HR proposition, for me, explore all your digital options.

-If you are interested in developing your career in digital internal communications and employee engagement, or are looking to find best the best talent in this area, please contact Sara Tehrani for permanent opportunities, or Andy Macleod for interim opportunities today.
+If you are interested in developing your career in digital internal communications and employee engagement, or are looking to find best the best talent in this area, please contact Sara Tehrani for permanent opportunities, or Matthew Gibbs for interim opportunities today.